Asha-Empire/Game-Story/README.md

 #### 2051...

-**Construction of the first commercial fusion-power complexes began *simultaneously* on two worlds.**
+Following the successful demonstration of fusion physics by the Luna prototype in 2036, humanity embarked on constructing the first commercial-scale fusion power complexes in 2051.
+This ambitious undertaking commenced simultaneously on two worlds:

-• **Bushehr, Earth** – a coastal site chosen for its existing nuclear-engineering workforce and seawater coolant supply.
+* **Bushehr, Earth:** Chosen to capitalize on the region's skilled nuclear workforce and its coastal position for seawater coolant.
-• **New Eden Outskirts, Cebrenia Quadrangle, Mars** – built in tandem to support the rapidly-growing Martian industries.
+* **New Eden Outskirts, Cebrenia Quadrangle, Mars:** Strategically placed to fuel the rapidly expanding industries on the red planet, built in tandem with the Earth facility.

-The Luna prototype had proven the physics in 2036; 2051 marks the ground-breaking of full-scale reactors, not their activation.
-When the twin plants ignite (projected 2056), they will give both planets abundance-level energy and unlock the Solanium-based high-temperature metallurgy required for deep-space engines.
+While the foundational physics were proven in 2036, the year 2051 marks the ground-breaking for these full-scale reactors, not their activation.
+The twin plants are projected for ignition in 2056.
+Their activation promises a transformative future: providing both Earth and Mars with abundance-level energy and unlocking the crucial Solanium-based high-temperature metallurgy required to forge the engines for humanity's expansion into deep space.

 #### 2065...